esl/code-beam-europe/_keynotes/gleams-journey-on-the-beam.md

 - Everyone

 ---
-"Erlang was designed to solve a very specific problem at a very specific point in time.
+Erlang was designed to solve a very specific problem at a very specific point in time.
 That problem has shaped Erlang, the runtime, and the ecosystem around.

 The world has since changed, and Ericsson's once-niche problem of concurrent scalable systems is common place and more  people than ever are drawn to the BEAM.